-Many our grade five students organize, plan and participate in a variety of intramural, playground, and other school activities.
+Many our students organize, plan and participate in a variety of intramural, playground, and other school activities.
 Our school has been fortunate to have these students help to guide and provide strong role models for the younger children on the playground.
 Students also sort/deliver items including newsletters to classes, make announcements, and act as junior secretaries if needed.
-Students count and organize milk and lunches for fellow students.
-These students also help with recycling including the collection and sorting of paper, cardboard, plastics, metals, and milk.
+These students also help with recycling including the collection and sorting of paper, cardboard, plastics, and metals.